 - Spread is also possible before people show symptoms or are asymptomatic.

 How efficiently does the virus spread?

 How easily a virus spreads from person-to-person can vary.
 Some viruses are highly contagious (like measles), while other viruses are less so.
 Another factor is whether the spread continues over multiple generations of people (if spread is sustained).
-The virus that causes COVID-19 seems to be spreading easily and sustainably in Hubei province and other parts of China.
-In the United States, spread from person-to-person has occurred only among a few close contacts and has not spread any further to date.
+The virus that causes COVID-19 spreads easily and sustainably among unvaccinated individuals.
+In the United States, over 33,000,000 people have had confirmed cases of COVID-19.

 There is still more to be learned

 COVID-19 is an emerging disease and there is more to learn about its transmissibility, severity, and other features and what will happen in the United States.
 New information will further inform the risk assessment.